triwgani/Maven01/README.md

 ## Building a Relational Model

 There are several steps in this phase in order to build a Relational Model.
+These steps involves Tables from 2 different groups **(Lookup Tables & Data Tables)**:

+**A. Lookup Tables:**
+> Calendar Lookup, Customer Lookup, Product Category Lookup, Product Lookup, Product Subcategories Lookup, and Territory Lookup.

+**B. Data Tables:**
+> Returns Data and Sales Data

 **1. In the MODEL view, arrange the tables so that the lookup tables are above the data tables by:**